 If the problem is not on the phone, there may be a problem with the router.
 If you are unable to determine what the problem is, try to restart the router first, the problem may be solved.

 Step 1: Turn off the wireless router.
 Wait a few minutes, and then turn on the router.

 Step 2: Any device needs time to connect to the router.
 Then, connect your device and check if the connection is established.

 WPS means Wi-Fi Protected Setup, which is a network security standard to create a secure wireless home network without entering your password.

-Step 1 On Android device, go to Settings > Wireless and Networks > Advance settings.
+Step 1.
+On an Android device, go to Settings > Wireless and Networks > Advance settings.

-Step 2 There will be many different WPS options there depending on your model.
-Once you see WPS connection or WPS Push Button, press it.
+Step 2.
+There will be many different WPS options there depending on your model.
+Once you see the WPS connection or WPS Push Button, press it.
 Then a WPS setup will appear on the screen waiting for the configuration from the router.

 Some wireless modems can only support a certain amount of devices’ connection.
 Have a check through your manufacturer or service provider.
 And go to the wireless router settings and check what are the maximum devices there.
 Change that setting to a higher number and save the settings.

-If you want to transfer files between your Android devices, or between devices and computer, AnyTrans for Android, an Android data manager, is your good helper, which enables you to achieve them all without Wi-Fi network.
-The 100% safety of your Android data is promised.
+If you want to transfer files between your Android devices, or between devices and computers, AnyDroid, an Android data manager, is your good helper, which enables you to achieve to move data from Android to Android phone without a Wi-Fi network.
+The 100% safety of your Android data as promised.
 No data leakage risks exist.

 If you find any other useful solutions to solve the Android Wi-Fi authentication problem, welcome to share with us in the comments below.
-For better management of your Android devices like data transferring, get AnyTrans for Android to have a try >
+For better to fix the system problem of your Android devices, get DroidKit to have a try >